 I step through the looking glass.
 Life is not what it seems.
 Or is it?

-Seven years ago, at a turning point in my life, I stepped into the looking glass, I left an ‘old’ life behind.
+At a turning point in my life ten years ago, I stepped into the looking glass, I left an ‘old’ life behind.
 I started a new life.
 I had an opportunity to shape the days and years to come.
 I looked back on my career.
 I acknowledged successes, failures, revelations.
 I noticed times when I complied for the sake of convenience, when I rebelled for the sake of creativity.
 And, there were other times when I just blanked out!

-Seven years ago, I looked at my younger son, then nine years old.
-I struggled to remember his older brother at the same age.
-I literally blanked out.
-This was five years earlier.
-I was at the height of my career.
 I was consumed by work, office politics, ambition.
 I lived in a foreign country, had a thriving and challenging career.
 And yet, my vision was turned almost entirely inward.
-I had to think about what Alex was like at nine years old?!?
 I also recall building a trusting relationship with my manager, allowing me to manage my own time and leave 3:30pm on Wednesday’s to take my boys to Karate class.
 Leaving early challenged conventional work practices.
 Yet it was necessary and worked.
 I figured stuff out.
 Yet, more often than I would like to admit, my mind was cluttered, in sensory overload!

 At the core of my reflections, the memories that really made me feel alive were those when I was alert and focused, fostering progress and disrupting the status quo.
 These were times when I rebelled instead of unquestioningly doing what I was told.
 I asked lots of questions.
 I recall opportunities to mentor, coach and lead teams on pioneering projects.
 Projects that challenged us yet helped us and our organizations learn and grow.